mrsimpson/slides-context-is-all-you-need/slides/08-evolution-intro.md

 <!--

-*Different Approaches for Different Maturities: Each served its purpose at the right time*

- How do you supply context to your LLM?
+**Speaker Notes:**
+Main message: Different LLM interaction approaches matched their respective maturity levels appropriately

+- Evolutionary approaches
+- Maturity matching
+- Historical context

+*Transition: Let's start with the mega-prompt approach.*

+...

 Let's look at how our approaches to working with LLMs have evolved.
 What's important to understand is that these weren't failures - they were appropriate responses to different levels of LLM maturity.
 Each approach served its purpose at the right time.

-[Audience Engagement] How do you supply context to your LLM?
-[We'll come back to this after we explore the approaches] -->
+How do you currently supply context to your LLM?
+We'll explore the evolution of these approaches and see where we're heading next.

+-->